-Safety equipment: One of the organizations’ objectives is to reach out to families to maintain the health and safety of autistic children.
+One of the organizations’ objectives is to reach out to families to maintain the health and safety of autistic children.
 Children with severe autism cases may bang their heads on walls or run down the streets.
-The organization provides the children with protective helmets, sensory equipment, GPS tracking, and special fences to protect their environment.
+The organization provides children with protective helmets, sensory equipment, GPS tracking.
+Also, special fences to protect their environment.

-Applied behavior analysis: This treatment is recognized as the most effective for autism.
-This therapy includes principal procedures, technological learning from analyzing behavior such as hygiene, learning skills, job competence, among many.
-This therapy decreases the Childs’ need for special services in workplaces, schools, and homes.
+This treatment is recognized as the most effective for autism.
+This therapy includes principal procedures, technological learning.
+This would include analyzing behavior such as hygiene, learning skills, job competence, among many.
+These strategies decrease the Childs’s need for special services in workplaces, schools, and homes.
 ABA helps the children manage lifestyle challenges that may come about.

 - Special needs summer camps

 - This grant covers summer camps for children with autism.
 These grants ensure they don’t lose the skills learned.

 - The necessary nutritional supplements are given so that the child/teen’s health is superb.